Anawalt Logo

 Buy your seeds from a reputable supplier (like Anawalt!).
 Plant the seeds indoors 4–6 weeks before the last expected frost.
 Use seed trays or small pots filled with a high-quality seed-starting mix.

 • Cauliflower can be grown in spring and fall.
-Summer temperatures can cause it to bolt (go to seed) prematurely.
+Summer temperatures can make it bolt (go to seed) prematurely.

 • In areas with mild winters, you can also grow cauliflower as a winter crop.